How can you prevent the flu?

 Flu Prevention

-Since flu germs can spread by simply touch, the Centers for Disease Control and Prevention (CDC) recommend washing your hands with soap and water for 15 to 20 seconds for flu prevention.
+Since flu germs can spread by simply touch, the Centers for Disease Control and Prevention (CDC) recommends washing your hands with soap and water for 20 seconds for flu prevention.
 Alcohol-based hand sanitizers are acceptable when you don’t have access to soap and water.

 When to Get a Flu Shot